tok33/vc-assignment/README.md

 To contribute to the project, create a fork on GitHub and make any changes or improvements.
 Once finished, create a pull request to this project.
 If the code is valid and will properly merge, we'll add it to the project.
 Thank you in advance for any help!

 # License
 We decided to choose a license from MIT.
+We chose a open and inclusive code of conduct to ensure all feel welcome to contribute.
 Additionally, if a user wants to modify of contribute to our code, they are permitted to.
 This project is relatively simplistic at the moment and we hope, with some help from the open source community, we can turn it into something great!

 # Credits
 Group Members: